Troubled waters: Can India and Pakistan bridge differences over river pact?

 - Indus River system supports livelihoods across Pakistan and northern India

-- India's PM has he wants to review long-standing water-sharing agreement
+- India's PM says he wants to review long-standing water-sharing agreement

 (CNN)For years, it's been held up as a rare diplomatic success story between rivals India and Pakistan.